JTEpic/BaileyOS/README.md

 ## System requirements

 BaileyOS supports Windows XP and later and macOS 10.8 and later.
 Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard manager.
-The OSMesa backend requires Mesa 6.3.

 See the compatibility guide in the documentation for more information.

 ## Dependencies

-BaileyOS itself needs only CMake 3.11 or later and the headers and libraries for your OS and window system.
+BaileyOS itself needs the folowing headers and libraries for your OS and window system.

     nasm for compiling assembly
     i686-elf (Binutils + GCC) for cross compiling C